 What Style Type are you? take this quiz to find out now!

-Levels of dress depend on the appropriateness for the profession, occasion and location.
+Levels of dress code depend on the appropriateness for the profession, occasion and location.

 As you move to more casual outfits it can become a little easier to express other styles but with careful consideration to the overall impact.
 More creative environments will, no doubt suit the casual smart attire.
 Also more suitable for in office desk work, not client facing, casual social meetings or informal meetings with colleagues.

 Business Casual, also known as semi-formal business dress.
 This look is more casual than a fully tailored matching suit.
 Involves impeccable grooming and pivots around a jacket so that a polished professional look is maintained at all times.
 Complete your outfits with attention to detail.

 Appropriate when a visiting a client with a relaxed dress code; for customer facing meetings and events when you want to appear professional and efficient.